Towards three-dimensional conformal probability: What remains to be done

 {\bf Acknowledgements:} The author would like to thank, first and foremost, his collaborators A. Chandra and G. Guadagni without whom~\cite{AbdesselamCG1,AbdesselamCG2} would not have taken off the ground.
-Several people contributed to the author's education via face-to-face discussions, email correspondence or particularly useful posts on MathOverflow, on a great variety of topics, needed for this work, ranging from the Valdivia-Vogt isomorphism to connections between Mandelbrot's cascades, branching Brownian motion and the $p$-adic hierarchical model.
-These are: D. Buchholtz, R. Budney, P. Cartier, M. Emerton, M. Hairer, S. Krushkal, P. Michor, R. Rhodes, S. Rychkov, V. Vargas and O. Zeitouni.
+For useful face-to-face discussions, email correspondence or posts on MathOverflow, the author thanks: D. Buchholtz, R. Budney, P. Cartier, N. V. Dang, M. Emerton, M. Furlan, M. Hairer, S. Krushkal, P. Michor, J.-C. Mourrat, R. Rhodes, S. Rychkov, V. Vargas and O. Zeitouni.
+The work~\cite{AbdesselamCG1} reported on in this article was supported in part by the National Science Foundation under grant DMS \# 0907198.
+Last but not least, the author warmly thanks the organizers of the 6th International Conference on $p$-adic Mathematical Physics and its Applications, and in particular W. Zuniga-Galindo, for a very stimulating workshop.